CAR T-Cell Therapy

 Our bodies are full of fighters.
 In a healthy immune system, the body is full of immune cells which are responsible for its first line of defense for killing infections.

-“For years scientists knew that the immune system also keeps cancer in check,” says Amitkumar Mehta, M.D., associate scientist in the O’Neal Comprehensive Cancer Center at UAB and assistant professor in the UAB Division of Hematology and Oncology.
+“For years scientists knew that the immune system also keeps cancer in check,” says Amitkumar Mehta, M.D., associate scientist in the UAB O’Neal Comprehensive Cancer Center and assistant professor in the UAB Division of Hematology and Oncology.
 “But that concept has evolved and expanded in the last ten years, giving researchers the idea that we could manipulate the immune system to keep the cancer under control.”

 So what if those immune cells could be trained to fight certain types of cancer?
 Advances in immunotherapy—using the body’s own immune system, especially